Instant Pot Mississippi Pot Roast

 • Remove the seared pieces on a plate and cover with foil to keep them warm.

-• Once all the beef has been browned and set aside its time to deglaze the pot.
+• Once all the beef has been browned and set aside, it's time to deglaze the pot.

 • Add onion and minced garlic and cook for 1 minute, stirring occasionally.

-• Add the beef broth, Pepperoncini juice and Worcestershire sauce.
+• Add the beef broth, Pepperoncini juice, and Worcestershire sauce.

-• Add the salt, pepper, red pepper flakes, Ranch dressing dry mix and Au Jus mix.
+• Add the salt, pepper, red pepper flakes, Ranch dressing dry mix, and Au Jus mix.
 Stir to combine.

 • Turn off the sauté mode.

 • Add the beef in layers, and add sliced butter and garlic cloves between each layer.
+Add the pepperoncini and the bay leaves to the pot.

 • Close the lid and seal the valve.
 Cook for 70 minutes on High Pressure.
 Once the Instant Pot beeps, do a 15 Minute Natural Pressure Release.
 Release manually the remaining pressure.